 Note: Article contains affiliate links, meaning at no cost to you, I will earn a small commission on purchases made from these links.

+This article gives insight into our camper electrical install using a dual battery electrical system (Lifepo4) and solar panels in our all terrain camper geared for overlanding.
 Our All Terrain Camper originally came with a battery as well as an isolator on our Bobcat Shell model.
 While this worked at first, we soon were wanting more from the system.
 Having a hassle free camper electrical install and setup was at the top of our to-do list.

 At first, the only power draw was the furnace when it was running and our Fan-Tastic powered roof vent.
 The battery the camper came with was a 74 Ah Deka Dominator deep cycle gel battery.
 This was enough to get us through a night or two with the furnace running.